Andrettin/Wyrmsun/readme.txt

 - Added "of Slaughter" magic suffix for weapons (+3 damage).
 - The unique broad sword Laevatein now has +7 damage as its effect.

+* Map Editor
+- Fixed an issue which caused no cursor to appear if editing a map in which the first player belong to certain NPC civilizations.

 * Miscellaneous
 - Fixed issue which caused part of the game screen to be black after playing the Tomb of Durahn Eikinskjaldi quest.
 - Added drop-down graphics for the Dwarves and Germanics (by Jinn).